PatrykKuniczak/YT_Notifier/README.md

     only from keywords/titles which you want to.
     <br/>
     <br/>
-    You can 'subscribe' a word, and get only videos, which title contain this word.
+    You can 'subscribe' a word, and get videos which title contain that word.
   </p>
 </div>